osnathy/AudioEmotionRecognition/README.md

                 \Predict\flask\examples

-     3. The response body will be series of class prediction for each audio segment example : [ 5.0,2.0,5.0,5.0, .... ,2.0]
+     3. The response body will be predicted class for the whole speech example : [2.0]

-        Note: For next step we will add a summary calculation :)